fkarg/fkarg.github.io/staged/brain-work.md

 better books out there, especially on the same or referenced topics.

 ## Main Takeaways
-Even though I would not read it again, I had some takeaways:
+Even though I would not read it again, I had useful takeaways:
 - Mental Capacity is a network effect of exercise, sleep, water, breaks, stress, ...
 - Swayer effect: losing intrinsic motivation after receiving extrinsic rewards
 - Reduce perceived novelty to avoid cognitive overload

 ### Mental Capacity as Network Effect
 Everything needs to be right for high mental performance.
-There needs to be enough energy available through food (or keto) to perform at the highest level you are capable of.
+There needs to be enough energy available through food (or [keto][keto]) to perform at the highest level you are capable of.
 Not enough sleep or rest reduce the performance you are capable of tremendously.
 There are multiple studies showing that even small amounts of physical exercise can increase mental capacity considerably.

 Higher mental capacity allows you to learn faster and focus better.
 Having more diverse stimulus also increases overall learning speed and mental acuity.